weerapat1003 - stock.adobe.com

-Many people think of CMP as a portal that allows the services of several cloud providers to be consumed at once, but it is so much more than that.
+Many people think of CMP as a portal that allows the services of several cloud providers to be consumed at once, but it is more than that.

-When used effectively, CMPs can help reduce costs, automate and strengthen management control over the virtual estate, but what makes a CMP worth investing in?
+When used effectively, these platforms can help reduce costs, automate and strengthen management control over the virtual estate, but what makes a CMP worth investing in?

 Take back control

-Control is one of the most important aspects of a CMP, and is excerpted through the whole process of providing a strictly controlled environment.
+Control is one of the most important aspects of a cloud management platform, and is exerted through the whole process of providing a strictly controlled environment.

-An environment that allows users to select from a pre-defined library (service catalogue) of virtual machines and services (with blueprints) helps enforce consistency, in that only virtual machines (VM) or services from a defined selection can be created.
+An environment that allows users to select from a pre-defined library (service catalogue) of virtual machines (VMs) and services (with blueprints) helps enforce consistency, in that only VMs or services from a defined selection can be created.
 This can be different on a per user, per VM or per company basis.